Chris-Christian/PortSwigger-labs-writeups/Access control vulnerabilities/readme.md

 - User role controlled by request parameter
 - User role can be modified in user profile
 - User ID controlled by request parameter
+- User ID controlled by request parameter, with unpredictable user IDs

 ---